Dallas Ebola patient vomited outside apartment on way to hospital

 Texas officials said health workers who took care of the patient had so far tested negative for the virus and there were no other suspected cases in the state.
 Texas Governor Rick Perry told a news conference he was confident the virus would be contained, as did other officials.

+Ebola spreads through contact with bodily fluids such as blood or saliva, which health experts say limits its potential to infect others, unlike airborne diseases.
+Still, the long window of time before patients exhibit signs of infection, such as fever, vomiting and diarrhea, means an infected person can travel without detection.

-While past outbreaks of Ebola killed as many as 90 percent of victims, the current epidemic's fatality rate has averaged about 50 percent in West Africa.
+While past outbreaks killed as many as 90 percent of victims, the current epidemic's fatality rate has averaged about 50 percent in West Africa.

 The patient arrived in Texas on Sept.
 20, and first sought treatment six days later, according to the U.S. Centers for Disease Control.
 The Liberian government said that the man showed no signs of fever or other symptoms of Ebola when he left the country on Sept.
 19.